Ficus religiosa aka Peepal Tree

 Peepal Tree, Sacred Fig

-How to care for Peepal Tree
+How difficult is it to take care of Peepal Tree

 With a bit of knowledge and dedication, you can successfully care for Peepal Tree, making it a rewarding choice for those seeking a moderate challenge.